ppillot/libmol/README.md

 - code refactor
   - event bus : https://devblog.digimondo.io/building-a-simple-eventbus-in-vue-js-64b70fb90834#.706mbapkg
 - bugs :
-  - SelectCLI should be reset after loading new model
   - no settings in fullscreen mode
   - polymer size should exceed 3 for ribbon/backbone